When Children Carry Their Parents' Pain

 difficulty knowing what they want

-Many spend years taking care of others while feeling disconnected from themselves.
+Many spend years caring for others while feeling disconnected from themselves.

 Some eventually realize: